Esperanto: Proposed microstates and micronations

-As of January 2025, Esperanto Wikipedia (Vikipedio) contains about articles, making it the 37th-largest Wikipedia, as measured by the number of articles, and is the largest Wikipedia in a constructed language.
-About 150,000 users consult the Vikipedio regularly, as attested by Wikipedia's automatically aggregated log-in data, which showed that in October 2019 the website has 117,366 unique individual visitors per month, plus 33,572 who view the site on a mobile device instead.

 Linguistic properties

 Classification

 Esperanto has been described as "a language lexically predominantly Romanic, morphologically intensively agglutinative, and to a certain degree isolating in character".
-Approximately 80% of Esperanto's vocabulary is derived from Romance languages, and the remainder primarily from German, Greek and Slavic languages.
+Approximately 80% of Esperanto's vocabulary is derived from Romance languages, and the remainder primarily from Germanic, Greek and Slavic languages.
 New words are formed through extensive use of affixes and compounds.

 Typologically, Esperanto has prepositions and a pragmatic word order that by default is subject–verb–object (SVO).
 Adjectives can be freely placed before or after the nouns they modify, though placing them before the noun is more common.
 The article la "the", demonstratives such as tiu "that" and prepositions (such as ĉe "at") must come before their related nouns.
 Similarly, the negative ne "not" and conjunctions such as kaj "and" and ke "that" must precede the phrase or clause that they introduce.
 In copular (A = B) clauses, word order is just as important as in English: "people are animals" is distinguished from "animals are people".

 Esperanto's phonology, grammar, vocabulary, and semantics are based on the Indo-European languages spoken in Europe.
 Beside his native Yiddish and (Belo)Russian, Zamenhof studied German, Hebrew, Latin, English, Spanish, Lithuanian, Italian, French, Aramaic and Volapük, knowing altogether something of 13 different languages, which had an influence on Esperanto's linguistic properties.

 Esperantist and linguist Ilona Koutny notes that Esperanto's vocabulary, phrase structure, agreement systems, and semantic typology are similar to those of Indo-European languages spoken in Europe.
 However, Koutny and Esperantist Humphrey Tonkin also note that Esperanto has features that are atypical of Indo-European languages spoken in Europe, such as its agglutinative morphology.
 Claude Piron argued that Esperanto word-formation has more in common with that of Chinese than with typical European languages, and that the number of Esperanto features shared with Slavic languages warrants the identification of a Slavic-derived stratum of language structure that he calls the "Middle Plane".
 A 2010 linguistic typological study concluded that "Esperanto is indeed somewhat European in character, but considerably less so than the European languages themselves."